rxchallenger/rxchallenger.github.io/README.md

 ---

 ## **About the Creator**
-Rx Challenger is developed by **Ahmed Ezzat**, a hospital pharmacist and passionate developer.
+Rx Challenger is developed by **Ahmed Ezzat**, a clinical pharmacist and passionate developer.
 With years of experience in pharmacy and coding, Ahmed is dedicated to creating tools that empower healthcare professionals.

 ---